OrchardCMS/OrchardCore/src/docs/reference/modules/Queries/README.md

 Where properties can either be of `string` or `integer` type.

-For Lucene queries with custom object schema you are limited to elements stored in Lucene index.
+For Lucene queries with custom object schema, you are limited to elements stored in Lucene index.

-For SQL queries you can expose any column where property name is column alias from query.
+For SQL queries, you can expose any column where property name is a column alias from the query.

 ## SQL Queries (`OrchardCore.Queries.Sql`)

-This feature provide a new type of query targeting the SQL database.
+This feature provides a new type of query targeting the SQL database.

 ### Queries recipe step